QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

    Give plain list of VM names, without header or separator.
 Useful in scripts.
    Same as --raw-data --fields=name

+.. option:: --disk, -d

+   Same as --format=disk, for compatibility with Qubes 3.x

+.. option:: --network, -n

+   Same as --format=network, for compatibility with Qubes 3.x

 .. option:: --verbose, -v

    Increase verbosity.